sagemath/sagewiki_to_gh-2022-10-10/days4/projects/coding.md

    * Permutation groups in SAGE will benefit from Leon's code being available without the overhead of pexpect or reading/writing files.

-   * Progress report: After a month (@&#%!), [http://sage.math.washington.edu/home/rlmill/leon-0.1.spkg Version 0.1] spkg!
+   * After a month (@&#%!), [http://sage.math.washington.edu/home/rlmill/leon-0.1.spkg Version 0.1] spkg!
 Exposes desauto and wtdist programs, without modification (i.e. still reads codes from file, outputs results to file).

-   * Next baby step: write pyrex class to interface the library as is.
+   * Progress report: spkg now exposes modified desauto and wtdist, which do not read from or write to file!

-   * Next giant step: tweak desauto and wtdist to communicate via arguments and returns, not files.
+   * Next step: Pyrex wrapping.